reubensgithub/AI-coursework/README.md

 1. Locate the maze text file you want to use.
 2. Get the absolute path of the maze file.
-3. In the `MazeConverter.java` file, paste the absolute path into the `fileToArray` function within the `mazeToNodes` function:
+3. In the `MazeConverter.java` file, paste the absolute path into the `fileToArray` function call within the `mazeToNodes` function call, where `mazeNodes` is being assigned:
     - Line 153 for Depth-First Search (DFS)
     - Line 166 for A* search
 4. (Optional) Change the output file name to a different name.
 For testing purposes, the default output files are named in the format: `dfsmazelarge_output`, where "dfs" is the algorithm used and "mazelarge" is the name of the maze.